 Dr. Beleh’s research interest is to assess different issues related to pharmaceutical education and currently focuses on evaluating teaching tools and innovative teaching methods in Medicinal Chemistry courses, exploring the use of remedial education, evaluating curricular changes in the PharmD program and uncovering factors that predict student success.

-Professor Beleh is involved in teaching a number of courses.
-He is the course director of the newly introduced Medicinal Chemistry and Pharmacology sequence, overseeing the lecture and active-learning components of the courses.
-He is lab coordinator of a drug assay course that introduces students to a wide variety of drug assay techniques.
-He also teaches an elective course that focuses on drug discovery and on current issues such as alternative medication, personalized medicine, and global health care.
+Dr. Beleh is involved in teaching a number of courses.
+He is the director of education in the medicinal chemistry department, working with faculty, mentoring graduate student instructors, consulting on the BSPS and PhD teaching and coordinating the PharmD curriculum.
+In addition to his teaching responsibilities, Dr. Beleh oversees the lecture and active-learning components of all PharmD courses, serves as the lab coordinator of the drug assay course and offers an elective course that focuses on drug discovery and on current issues such as alternative medication, personalized medicine, and global health care.

 Student-Faculty Partnership: A Prescription for Success

 Examining the use of Web-based teaching, including virtual labs, on student learning and satisfaction

 Evaluating assessment and learning modules in pharmaceutical education

 Study the role of remediation in pharmaceutical education